bhlmn/ds/docs/preprocessing.md

 ```

 ## 5. Encode categorical data (MLA-Z)
-Python:
-* Note that in python you have to turn a categorical variable with *n* categories into *n* dummy variables
+Python (Note that in python you have to turn a categorical variable with *n* categories into *n* dummy variables):
 ```python
 # Encode categorical data
 from sklearn.preprocessing import LabelEncoder, OneHotEncoder